PIONEERS, ENTREPRENEURS AND TZ’DAKIM

 As a Jew, Jesus understood the mantle of God’s people.
 From boyhood, His spiritual awareness and mastery of Scripture touched the depths of the heart of God and role of the game-changers in the course of Jewish history.

 In our discussion of Jewish business secrets, God’s people have been distinctive.
 As stewards of God’s ways, they have facilitated God’s order.
-This order forms the standard encompassing the puddlesbalance0394creative blend of discovery and entrepreneurial-enabling that fosters increase.
+This order forms the standard encompassing the creative blend of discovery and entrepreneurial-enabling that fosters increase.
 They have creatively built self-sustaining communities.
 They have upheld God’s standard of community righteousness, known in Hebrew as tz’dakah.
 Fueled by this shared community standard that spawns opportunity, they have pioneered and organized themselves toward something higher and more enduring: a most exceptional societal standard of trust and leadership.

 Historically, their impact has far exceeded the best the world, or society without God, could offer.
 The result, despite overwhelming adversity, has been a consistent role as disproportionate achievers and contributors exhibiting a distinctive brand of leadership pointed to by Jesus: leadership by serving.